tgxs002/wikiscenes/README.md

     2. kp_id is the id of keypoints, which is unique across the whole dataset.
     3. (x, y) the location of the keypoint in this image.
 3. **COLMAP reconstructions:** We provide the full 3D models used for computing keypoint correspondences: [ (1GB .zip file)](https://www.cs.cornell.edu/projects/babel/WikiScenes3D.zip)

+   To view these models, download and install [COLMAP](https://colmap.github.io/).
+The reconstructions are organized by landmarks.
+Each landmark folder contains all the reconstructions associated with that landmark.
+Please refer to COLMAP's [tutorial](https://colmap.github.io/tutorial.html) for further instructions on how to view these reconstructions.

 4. **Companion datasets for additional landmark categories:** We provide download links for additional category types: